UTILYARD

 EXIF Data Viewer

-View EXIF metadata from JPEG photos — camera model, date taken, ISO, aperture, and more.
+View EXIF metadata from JPEG photos — camera model, date taken, ISO, aperture, shutter speed, and more.

 Drop a JPEG photo or click to upload